-Do not remove all the pins from both front and rear stowage brackets unless the boom extension is pinned to the right side of the boom nose.
+Do not remove the pins from the front stowage bracket unless the boom extension is pinned to the right side of the boom nose.

 Properly inspect, maintain, and adjust boom extension and mounting.

 When assembling and disassembling boom extension sections, use blocking to adequately support each section and to provide proper alignment.